Utah Medicare Insurance Plans

 Utah offers a nonrefundable tax credit to individuals not participating in a health benefit plan maintained and funded in whole or part by an employer.
 The credit amounts to 5% of cost of the premiums (minus certain expenses).
 The maximum credit is $300 (single taxpayer with no dependents), $600 (married couple with no dependents) and $900 (taxpay with dependents).

 If you live in Utah, consult with one of our MedicareSolutions.com insurance specialists to get personal assistance that is specific to your area.
-One of our experienced specialists can compare plans in your area and help you find the Medicare insurance benefits that are right for your needs.
+One of our experienced specialists can compare Utah medicare insurance Plans in your area and help you find the best plans that are right for your needs.